 Federal Policy: The Federal Policy for the Protection of Human Subjects set forth in the DHHS regulations at 45 CFR Part 46, Subpart A and in corresponding regulations of other federal departments and agencies adopting such policy.

-Force Majeure Event: An unforeseeable natural, political, or similar event beyond the control of a Participating Institution, including, without limitation, fire, flood, pandemics, epidemics, riots, war, acts of terrorism, or governmental actions or decrees in response to same, or the bankruptcy, insolvency, or dissolution of such Participating Institution, except as provided in Section 8.14 hereof.
+Force Majeure Event: An unforeseeable natural, political, or similar event beyond the control of a Participating Institution, including, without limitation, fire, flood, pandemics, epidemics, riots, war, acts of terrorism, or governmental actions or decrees in response to same, except as provided in Section 8.13 hereof.

 FWA: The OHRP-approved Federalwide Assurance in which an Institution commits to DHHS that it will comply with the Federal Policy.